bitsensor/elastalert/README.md

 - **[WIP] POST `/download`**

-    Allows you to download .tar archive with rules from HTTP endpoint.
-Archive will be downloaded,extracted and removed.
+    Allows you to download a .tar archive with rules from a given HTTP endpoint.
+The archive will be downloaded, extracted and removed.
     Please note, body should contain URL pointing to tar archive, with tar extension.

     Usage example:

+    ```bash
-        ```curl -X POST localhost:3030/download -d "url=https://artifactory.com:443/artifactory/raw/rules/rules.tar"```
+    curl -X POST localhost:3030/download -d "url=https://artifactory.com:443/artifactory/raw/rules/rules.tar"
+    ```

 ## Contributing
 Want to contribute to this project?
 Great!
 Please read our [contributing guidelines](CONTRIBUTING.md) before submitting an issue or a pull request.